 - 1 onion sliced

 - 2 to 4 tablespoons Thai red curry paste

 - 3 slices fresh ginger

-- 1 tablespoon fish sauce (or use soy sauce for vegan version)
+- 1 tablespoon fish sauce or use vegetarian fish sauce or soy sauce for vegan version

 - Juice of 1 lime